Cryogenic source of atomic tritium for neutrino-mass measurements and precision spectroscopy: Properties of H, D and T

 \subsection{Scattering of H isotopes on each other and on He}

 Elastic collisions that do not change the spin state of colliding atoms lead to the recovery of thermal equilibrium and are essential for evaporative cooling.
-Inelastic rates typically lead to a relaxation to the untrapped states and loss of the atoms.
-Scattering of atoms with helium vapor is important for the transport of hydrogen into the trapping cell and defines the efficiency of the buffer gas cooling, which is one of the key effects in this proposal.
+Inelastic rates typically lead to a change of the hyperfine state which lead to the loss of the atoms from a magnetic trap as discussed in the next section.
+Scattering of atoms with helium vapor is important for the transport of hydrogen isotopes into the trapping cell and defines the efficiency of buffer gas cooling, which is one of the key effects in this proposal.

+In the zero temperature limit, the elastic collision cross-section $\sigma_{el}$ is related to the $s$-wave scattering length $a_s$ as $\sigma_{el}=g_2 4\pi a_s^{2}$, where $g_2$ is the two-body correlator defined by quantum statistics and identical properties of colliding particles. $g_2=$ 1, 2, 0 for two distinguishable particles, for two indistinguishable bosons, and for two identical fermions accordingly.